“The oppressed, having internalized the image of the oppressor and adopted his guidelines, are fearful of freedom.”

 Nerina: What is the society you dream of?

-Wenderson: I think that equality is really should be on the table all the time when we talk about the way a society should look like and I still did not know where to look when I talk about the equality.
+Wenderson: I think that equality should be on the table all the time when we talk about the way a society should look like and I still did not know where to look when I talk about the equality.
 I actually hope that there will be more and more collective thinking.
 Thank you.